yuja/jj/docs/FAQ.md

 indicate which commits are empty.
 It's used in the `files()` revset function (and by `jj log <path>`) to find commits that modify a certain path.
 And so on.

-## How do I revert a merge commit? `jj revert <merge>` does nothing
+## How do I revert a merge commit? `jj revert -r <merge>` does nothing

-Instead use `jj restore --from <first parent>` to revert the changes merged from the second parent.
+Jujutsu defines the changes in a merge commit (and non-merge commits) as the changes made compared to the auto-merged parents.
+That means that merge commits are often empty.
+As a result, `jj revert` or a merge commit often results in an empty commit.
+To revert the changes merged in from the second parent, instead use `jj restore --from <first parent>` .

 Example:
 ```text